TFBoys: 2015–2016: Mainstream popularity, international success and contributions

 In December, the group released their first EP The Big Dreamer.
 On the album includes the song "Adore" (宠爱), the lyrics convey the thoughts and feelings of the boys entering puberty (14–15 years old).
 Lyrics like "I want to share happy things with you", "This is my first time to be nervous around someone" and "Is this love?
 I still don't understand yet" express the inner emotions of young people.
 "Adore" was Song of the Year at the ERC Chinese Top Ten Awards (第23届东方风云榜).
 The award shows honors the top 10 biggest hits in mainland China.
 The EP peaked at number 1 on the Billboard China V chart for 6 weeks.

 In 2016, they won Top Group at The 4th V Chart Awards.
 The group also starred in their own web drama Finding Soul.

 2017–present: Individual activities and "Our Time"

 In 2017, the group starred in their own drama Boy Hood, an inspirational youth drama which focuses on baseball.
 The main OST for Boyhood "Go!
 Amigo" hit number 1 Billboard China V Chart for 4 weeks in a row.
 They also won Top Group of the Year at the 5th V Chart Awards for a second consecutive time.

 On August 11 and 13, TFBoys held their 4th anniversary concert titled 'Alive Four' in Nanjing.
 On the 13th, they posted on Weibo that they would be donating 100 million yuan to the victims and rescue efforts of the 2017 Jiuzhaigou earthquake.
 The earthquake was a 7.0 magnitude and killed more than 25 people.

-The same year, the group announced that the members will set up their own personal studios to focus on their own individual activities.
+That same year, the group announced that the members will set up their own personal studios to focus on their own individual activities.

-On December 15, 2017, the group released an EP called "Our Time" which featured a solo song from each member.

-In early 2018, massive sponsorships came in for each member.